wunderwuzzi23/blog/content/posts/2020/red-team-offensive-security-service-offerings.md

 ### Gathering Threat Intelligence {#ti}

 One role the offensive program might fill is the task to gather threat intelligence to understand current trends in offensive security and what threat actors are active and what new techniques, tools or processes threat actors are building or leveraging at the moment.

-Especially in a smaller organization that will not have a dedicated threat intel program it will be the red team’s job to be up to date with the latest trends, threats and knowing about what data related to the organization flows around in the dark web.
+Especially in a smaller organization that does not have a dedicated threat intel program it will be the red team's job to be up to date with the latest trends, threats and knowing about what data related to the organization flows around in the dark web.

 ### Informing Risk Management Groups and Leadership{#GRC}